 At bedtime, I did what I believe most parents do and would have done: I ran the bath, removed clothing and dunked her in – simple, you are having a bath.
 Then I’d rub the soapy flannel over her body and persevered to add the shampoo to her hair whilst trying to wash it despite the screaming and wriggles to get away – and repeating the same process with the conditioner!
 Having almost wrestled with her then to get out of the bath (having wrestled to get her in the bath!), to get dried, to then get into her pj’s, I then tackled the next challenge!
 Teeth brushing!
 So, I squirted the toothbrush onto the tooth brush and stood my daughter in between the sink and myself and brushed her teeth whilst she tried to wriggle free, tooth paste being spat in every direction..
 Do I feel guilty now…..yes I sure do!!

 The reasons for my guilt is that I was totally oblivious that my daughter had massive sensory issues.
-I had no idea that the water on her skin, the flannel on her body, the shampoo in her hair, the towel on her skin, the toothpaste (that was too strong in flavour) in her mouth etc were causing her great discomfort due to the autism.
+I had no idea that the water on her skin, the flannel on her body, the shampoo in her hair, the towel on her skin, the toothpaste (that was too strong in flavour) in her mouth etc were causing her great discomfort due to her being autistic.
 Nor did I know at the time that even the mention that it was bath or bed time or indeed waking her and saying ‘good morning’ were actually demands that provoked extreme anxiety!
 Something that I later learnt to be caused by Pathological Demand Avoidance (PDA).

 The trials and tribulations that came with even getting dressed for school (at the tender age of 4/5yrs), were ones that caused an enormous amount of distress, both for my daughter and myself.
 I just couldn’t understand that the same (clean) blouse or same pinafore wasn’t comfortable and ‘didn’t feel right!’ – she often had to change up to six times before being able to settle on a set of uniform that was bearable.
 Then on top of all this, came the sock issue, taking it up a level further and despite investing in seamless sensory socks (at £6 per pair!), there was a point where she even needed to wipe each individual toe with a baby wipe before being comfortable enough to put a sock on!
 It didn’t end there either as she then needed to get the FOOT with the SOCK into a SHOE!
 I again didn’t realise that this was due to sensory issues associated with autism and my daughter’s tolerance levels varied day to day.
 Also, something else that baffled me was how could she not bear her hair being brushed but NEEDED to have the hairband done up as tight as possible?